Research Conducted at Veterans Affairs (VA)

 Pregnant Women |

-May be enrolled in VA research, i.e., pregnant women are the focus of the research (not fetuses or fetal tissue) when the VA Facility Director certifies that the VA facility has sufficient expertise in women's health to conduct the proposed research.
-Documentation from the VA Facility Director must be attached to the IRB application.
+Women who are known to be pregnant may be enrolled in VA research when the VA Medical Facility Director certifies that the VA facility has sufficient expertise in women's or reproductive health to conduct the proposed research if the research includes interventional studies or invasive monitoring of pregnant women as subjects.
+Documentation from the VA Medical Facility Director must be attached to the IRB application.
 Follow standard requirements included in the IRB guidance document.
 Additional items to consider:

 |